pitkauff/EDAV-Tutorial/README.md

 ```
 	[1] 2718.336

-Now, that we know what cool things we can do to prepare our dataset, we can move on to make some maps.
+Now that we know what cool things we can do to prepare our dataset, we can move on to make some maps.

 ### Part 2: Working with ggmap